-So in an effort to get it back, over the past few weeks I’ve connected with some men and women who inspire me through their work, their dreams and their lifestyle.
+So in an effort to get it back, over the past few weeks I’ve connected with some men and women who inspire me.
+Find someone who motivates you through their work, their dreams and their lifestyle.

-Many of them have been in situations like mine, so they can understand what I’m going through and offer valuable tips about getting through this funk.
+Many of these individuals have been in situations like mine, so they can understand what I’m going through and offer valuable tips about getting through this funk.

 This is why it’s vital to find someone who inspires you, someone who will listen and mentor you through your struggles and successes.